Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - \[PRP\] ChestnutHillockReservoirExt02 (-8, -6): Deduplicate a Traffic Cone.
 14322D
 - \[PRP\] Vault95: Slightly shift a world block to close a void hole near DFF18 (Vault Door)
 - \[U22211\] Fix the rotation of the sign.
 The UF4OP precombined file contributed is overwritten as part of the process we do for PRP, so for our purposes we just have to rotate the sign.
-- \[U32299\] ScrapPalaceExt04: 1A0CD5 Move armor workbench away from the crates it appears to be shoved inside of.
+- ~~\[U32299\] ScrapPalaceExt04: 1A0CD5 Move armor workbench away from the crates it appears to be shoved inside of.~~ Merged upstream.
 - \[PRP\] CutlerBendExt07: Fix positioning of a pair of wrecks near a fence.
 - \[PRP\] QASmoke: Migrated DLC01 related cell changes to main cell.
 Non-essential bugfix.